 Making It In Vermont begs the question of what constitutes “making it”.
 I’ve had many different ideas over the years of what I thought “making it” meant to me and part of that journey has planted me here in Vermont.
-Some days it can be as literal as the rockin’ school lunch notes I make for my school age boys, creating a memorable piece of jewelry or adding a little more to a painting I am working on, helping my husband and 4 of our sons build a chicken coop, and lately it’s been drinking in the laughter from our ticklish 5th baby boy.
+Some days it can be as literal as the rockin’ school lunch notes I make for my school age boys, creating a memorable piece of jewelry or adding a little more to a painting I am working on, helping my husband and 4 of our sons build a chicken coop, and lately it’s been watching the antics between ” the babies” our 5th, 6th, and 7th sons.
 Other days it’s that hermit in me watching what grows on our lush landscape, coaxing some flowers and veggies out of their seeds and then figuring out how to eat them before they spoil or save them for later.
 My “making it” is also about the sort of person I strive to be: stepping out of my comfort zone to reach out to someone I don’t know, working at being kinder to the people I am closest to.
 Making It In Vermont is about this day to day, moment to moment journey, with sprinklings of faith in common bonds, hope in the goodness of man, and love for the best and worst in all of us.

 I’m Lisa, thanks for stopping by!